parasHadesMods/ParasDoorPredictions/README.md

 Non-goals:
  - compatibility with gameplay mods

-Installs with modimporter.py, requires ModUtil and RngDisplayMod.
-To install, git clone into your Mods directory.
+To install, git clone into your Mods directory and run modimporter.py.
+Requires ModUtil and RngDisplayMod.

 For now, the focus is on any heat runs, so accurate handling of Approval Process and other high-heat specific modifiers is not a priority.
 PRs that add these feature would be welcome.